mahmudurmahid/individual-full-stack-project/README.md

 ### Acknowledgements

 - **Code Institute Community**: For feedback, guidance, and motivation during the development process.
-- **My Mentor**: For their invaluable advice and constructive suggestions throughout the project.
+- **My Mentor (Amy)**: For their invaluable advice and constructive suggestions throughout the project.
 - **Friends and Family**: For assisting with testing and providing feedback to improve the site.
 - **Microsoft CoPilot**: For debugging and generating code suggestions.